Lagonda: Aston Martin ownership

 Many thought that the marque had disappeared, but in 1961 the Rapide name was resurrected, with a four-door saloon based on the contemporary Aston Martin DB4, with an aluminium body by Carrozzeria Touring of Milan and a 3,995 cc engine capable of taking the car to 125 mph.
-By this time, Aston Martin-Lagonda as it now was, had moved to Newport Pagnell in Buckinghamshire.
+By this time, Aston Martin-Lagonda as it had become, had moved to Newport Pagnell in Buckinghamshire.
 The Rapide lasted until 1965.